 “We have to ensure that oceans continue to meet our needs without compromising those of future generations.
 They regulate the planet’s climate and are a significant source of nutrition.
 Their surface provides essential passage for global trade, while their depths hold current and future solutions to humanity’s energy needs.”

 Secretary-General Ban Ki-moon

-The lungs of our planet, providing most of the oxygen we breathe, the oceans are also a major source of food and medicines and a critical part of the biosphere.
+- To mobilize and unite the world’s pop ulation on a project for the sustainable management of the World Ocean.
+They are a major source of food and medicines and a critical part of the biosphere.

 - To celebrate together the beauty, the wealth and the promise of the Ocean.